-SR: I’m curious your thoughts on Jane Jacobs given your undergraduate background, but don’t let me derail that train of thought.
+SR: I’m curious your thoughts on Jane Jacobs given that undergraduate background, but don’t let me derail your train of thought.

 Perry: I have tried to read her stuff on many occasions, somehow could never get into it.
 An odd hole in my erudition.

-I want to talk now about this idea of Alexander’s 7,000-person ideal; I was caught by that section as well in reading A Pattern Language.
-The idea of dissolving or dividing cities and nations into many small communities, city-states, etc. is coming up in the neoreactionary writings, in the seasteading ambitions of Silicon Valley.
-In some ways, it feels like we still would need a metasystem to organize geopolitical coordination on big issues (e.g. climate change) but that this concept of a smaller community’s benefits — self-chosen in a subculture instead of the product of a birth lottery, and therefore better “fitting” to the individual — is something to keep in mind moving forward.
+SR: I want to talk about Alexander’s 7,000-person ideal; I was caught by that section as well in A Pattern Language.
+The idea of dissolving or dividing cities and nations into many small communities, city-states, etc. is coming up in neoreactionary writings, in the seasteading ambitions of Thiel and Patri [Friedman].
+It feels like we still would need a metasystem to organize geopolitical coordination on big issues (e.g. climate change) but that this concept of a smaller community’s benefits — self-chosen in a subculture instead of the product of a birth lottery, and therefore better “fitting” to the individual — could be valuable moving forward.
 I’m thinking as well here of your writings on Maslow’s Hierarchy, and on social belonging.

 SR: Now, from this idea of pattern languages, you move on to investigations of ritual.
-Where is the connective tissue, in your mind?
-Or else am I missing a step along the way?
+What’s the connective tissue, in your mind?

 Perry: Hmm.
 For the past fifteen years or so I have not had a strong narrativizing component to my brain, so it’s hard for me to remember big-picture changes.
 But I feel like there was a particular source for the ritual stuff, hmm…

-SR: Alexander does talk about sanctity, and holy spaces, but your interests seem less architectural and more behavioral, practice over design.
+SR: Alexander does talk about sanctity, and holy spaces, but your interests seem less architectural and more behavioral; practice over spatial design.

 Perry: Yes, definitely… When my husband and I first got together five or six years ago we talked a lot about ritual.
 He was on the paleo diet (we still are, vaguely) and we thought there was a behavioral paleo component.
 Like ritual vitamins.

-SR: Ah, I’m glad to hear the ritual vitamins analogy has a backstory.
+SR: I’m glad to hear the ritual vitamins analogy has a backstory.